sefk/sefk.github.io/posts/leaving-stanford.md

   [sab]: http://sef.kloninger.com/posts/201204my-sabbatical.html
   [Gates]: http://www-cs.stanford.edu/info/gates

 Recall what was happening in [education in 2012][2012].
-Stanford's first [three][ai] [big][ml] [MOOCs][db] had just made big splashes.
+Stanford's [first][ai] [three][ml] [big][db] Massive Open Online Courses (MOOCs) had just made big splashes.
 Later that year the New York Times would famously declare 2012 to be the [Year of the MOOC][nyt].
 What could consumer-grade web tech could do for higher education?
 Or even *do to* higher ed?
 The low cost and ease of cloud computing removed many of the barriers to trying new things out.
 You approach experimentation completely differently when things get 100x or 1000x cheaper.
 Profs were literally getting out their credit cards and buying Wordpress blogs or throw up virtual machines for automated grading.
 Wild stuff.

   [2012]: http://sef.kloninger.com/posts/201207on-line-education.html
   [ai]:   https://www.udacity.com/course/cs271